omatheuspimenta/GRAMEP/docs/basic_usage.md

 The input parameters for the model are analogous to those discussed previously.
 The key difference lies in the use of the `--save-path` parameter, which specifies the directory containing folders with results for each variant obtained from the `get-mutations` command.

 During the model training stage, feature extraction is performed using the most informative k-mers unique to each previously analyzed variant.
 The `dir-path` parameter specifies the directory where the sequences, used for training the model, are located.
 For each variant, this directory must contain a .fasta file named after the variant.

-Additionally, the feature matrix obtained from feature extraction for each sequence in the training dataset is automatically saved by default.
-If you prefer not to save this data, you can include the `--should-save-data` flag.
-Similarly, you can use the `--should-save-model` flag to prevent automatic saving of the trained model and the `--should-save-confusion-matrix` flag to disable automatic saving of the confusion matrix obtained during model validation.
-By default, all information is saved.

 !!! info "k-mers length"
     As of the current version, it's required that all unique most informative k-mers share the same size, and this size must be specified using the `word` parameter.
 However, in future updates, this restriction will be lifted, allowing the use of k-mers with different sizes.
 Stay tuned for these upcoming enhancements.